cgytrus/LevelShadersFix/about.md

 This mod will make shaders render at your native screen resolution instead.

-To fix scaling artifacts when scaling the absolutely massive texture down, RobTop added antialiasing (and an option to turn it off).
-This mod doesn't implement it, as it's no longer needed (and the option doesn't do anything anymore too).

 huge thanks to [cookiaria](user:11176693) for help with testing !!!!!